Joey Gallo Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.06 team ERA ranks 13th among all MLB pitching staffs.
+- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.12).

-- Rangers pitchers combine to rank 11th in baseball in home runs surrendered (143 total, 1.1 per game).
+- Rangers pitchers combine to allow 146 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Dunning (9-5) is looking for his 10th victory when he takes the mound for the Rangers in his 20th start of the season.
-He's put together a 3.26 ERA in 132 2/3 innings pitched, with 101 strikeouts.

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Milwaukee Brewers, giving up three earned runs while surrendering seven hits.
+- His most recent appearance came on Sunday against the Milwaukee Brewers, when the righty went 3 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.